This article was first written in March 2019, but we gave it a spring clean in September 2020

 Myth 2: You need to hire a professional

-OK, if you need something with real polish, then yes you should speak to a videographer or video production company.
+OK, if you need to create social media video content with real polish, then yes.
+You should speak to a professional videographer or video production company.
 Preferably one that will help you develop a creative idea, rather than simply churning out a bland corporate video.
+Take the hint – drop us an email and let’s chat.
 However, remember that on social media it’s important to deliver good content consistently.
 I’m not saying be sloppy.
 I’m not saying quantity is better than quality.
 But I’m also not saying every post needs to win awards.

 Myth 3: You need video footage to make a video